Digital Discovery of 100 diverse Quantum Experiments with PyTheus: Hundred Experiments

 The equal superposition of every $N$-qubit state containing a single $\ket{1}$ gives us the W states.
 These states can be generalized, superposing all permutations of $N$ qubits with exactly $k$ $\ket{1}$s.
 They are the \textit{Dicke states}

 where $\sum_{i} P_i( \cdot )$ stands for all possible permutations of $k$ $\ket{1}$ among $N$ qubits.
 These states, which have applications in multiparty quantum communication and quantum metrology \cite{dicke_persistent,dicke_telecloning,dicke_networking,dicke_metrology}, can be produced for an even number of qubits with a general graph introduced in previous works \cite{graphs3}.
-Here we produce a pair of Dicke states with an odd number of qubits and two excitations \numbering{experimentcounter}\numbering{experimentcounter} (see Fig.~\ref{fig:odddicke}).
+Here we produce a pair of Dicke states with an odd number of qubits and two excitations \numbering[https://github.com/artificial-scientist-lab/PyTheus/tree/main/pytheus/graphs/HighlyEntangledStates/dicke52]{experimentcounter}\numbering[https://github.com/artificial-scientist-lab/PyTheus/tree/main/pytheus/graphs/HighlyEntangledStates/dicke72]{experimentcounter} (see Fig.~\ref{fig:odddicke}).

 Moreover, there exists a generalization of Dicke states for higher dimensions \cite{dicke_qudit}.
 Given a set of integers $\{k_i\}$, such that $\sum_i k_i=N$, we describe its corresponding d-dimensional Dicke state as